 I admit that I’ve never read the book nor seen the movie.
 But I’d lived in the Virginia/Maryland/DC area for most of my life, and the pony swim is featured on the news ever year.
 Which is why I knew about and wanted to see the ponies (though not the swim, which I find unsettling).
 I find some satisfaction in knowing that “buyers” sometimes bid only to give money to the fire department, and allow the foal to return to their lives on Assateague.

-Our hunt for Chincoteague ponies led us, on the second day of our trip, to the northern, Maryland entrance of the Assataegue Island National Seashore, about an hour away.
+Our hunt for Chincoteague ponies led us, on the second day of our trip, to the northern, Maryland entrance of the Assataegue Island National Seashore, about an hour away from the southern entrance where we were staying.
 There, as soon as we entered the park, we saw the ponies.
 Granted, grazing along the roadside isn’t as picturesque as romping on the beach, but we took what we could get.